 What does the Settlement Provide?

-The Defendants will pay $3,000,000.00 into a Settlement Fund, out of which benefits will be distributed to Class Members who submit valid claims, and after attorneys’ fees and expenses for Class Counsel are paid.
+The Defendants paid $3,000,000.00 into a Settlement Fund, out of which benefits will be distributed to Class Members who submitted valid claims, and after attorneys’ fees and expenses for Class Counsel are paid.
 The Settlement Fund will provide Class Members with an optional $50.00 cash payment (subject to proration based on the number of valid claims), or in the alternative, thirty-six (36) months of identity monitoring protection at the Class Members’ election.
-Class Members must make a claim to collect their cash payment or to register for the identity monitoring protection.
+Class Members must have made a claim to collect their cash payment or to register for the identity monitoring protection.

 Your Legal Rights and Options in This Lawsuit